Utrosa/odd_auditory_fmri/README.md

 1. Get the data from the source and save :
 	.dcm files from MRI scanner in data_MRI/sourcedata/dicoms .acq files from BIOPAC in data_physio/sourcedata
-	.txt files from Exypriment in data_logs/sourcedata
 	.txt files from Expyriment in BIDS data_logs/bids
 	--> These folders are untouched by next steps to ensure replicable pipeline.
 2. Check that data is complete and correctly named.
-3. Visually inspect T1 image.
-4. Exclude incomplete data (e.g.: a functional scan that was interrupted) and remove any duplicate images.
-Refer to the laboratory log to guide the decision (the log contains info on MRI protocol flow - tracks any changes, errors, modifications, ...).
+You may need to generate sidecar files for this (see next step).
-5. Run pre_import.py to set up the configuration files for BIDSifying MRI data.
-You can ignore headscout, phoenix ZIP reports, and phasic images.
+3. Run pre_import.py to generate sidecar files which are necesary to correctly set up the configuration files for BIDSifying MRI data.
+The configuration json file doesn't have to include the headscout, phoenix ZIP reports, and phasic images.
-6. Add "dataset_description.json" file to data_MRI/sourcedata/raw
+4. Add "dataset_description.json" file to data_MRI/sourcedata/raw
-7. Run [BIDS Validator](http://bids.neuroimaging.io/tools/validator.html) on the dataset to ensure compliance to [the BIDS specification](https://bids-specification.readthedocs.io/en/stable/).
+5. Run [BIDS Validator](http://bids.neuroimaging.io/tools/validator.html) on the dataset to ensure compliance to [the BIDS specification](https://bids-specification.readthedocs.io/en/stable/).

 ### 02 Importing & Preprocessing